WiFi Syncing FAQ

 iSyncr seems to be downloading my songs and playlists to the wrong storage drive on my Android.
 How do I tell iSyncr which drive to sync to?

 Note that for some devices, the names of the drives options are reversed from what you would expect; this is because some devices use non-default storage drive paths for internal vs. external storage.
 This is especially common when using third-party ROMs such as Cyanogenmod.
+Reverse the storage paths and sync as you normally would.

 After a sync, my playlists don’t show up in my music player.
 Why not?